rykerwilliams/ohio-ante-a2a/ohio-ante-br-rules.md

 ## MANA BURN STILL HAPPENS (as in, players lose 1 point of life for each unused mana in the mana pool at the end of each phase)
 ## THE FOLLOWING CARDS WILL HAVE THE UPDATED EC ORACLE TEXT:
--Chaos Orb
+- Chaos Orb
--Falling Star
+- Falling Star
--Ring of Ma’rûf
+- Ring of Ma’rûf